Fräulein Doktor (film): Production and release

-Location shooting for Fräulein Doktor took place in Yugoslavia and Hungary.
+Location shooting took place in Yugoslavia and Hungary.
+The set for the final battle sequence was one of the most ambitious constructs of no man's land ever filmed.

-It was released in Yugoslavia under the name Gospođica Doktor - špijunka bez imena, and in Italy as Fraulein Doktor.
-In the United States, consideration was given to the possible titles "Nameless" and "The Betrayal".
-Colonel Mathesius was played by Eric von Stroheim in the 1937 film Under Secret Orders.
-Suzy Kendall as Fräulein Doktor was a casting choice reflecting Virginia McKenna's portrayal of the French born Violet Szabo in the WW2 action drama Carve Her Name with Pride, 1958.
+The film was released in Yugoslavia under the name Gospođica Doktor − špijunka bez imena, and in Italy as Fraulein Doktor.
+In the United States, consideration was given to the possible titles Nameless and The Betrayal.

+Suzy Kendall was a casting choice reflecting Virginia McKenna's portrayal of the French-born Violette Szabo in the 1958 WW2 action drama Carve Her Name with Pride.

 Home media

 In 2011 Fräulein Doktor was released on DVD by Underground Empire, most likely a bootleg.
-All available screenshots online refer to a TV screening on Finnish TV YLE Teema.
+Other screenshots of the film which can be found online frequently refer to a Finnish airing on Yle Teema.

 The soundtrack by Ennio Morricone was released on its own in 2010 by Intermezzo Media.